turboflakes/crunch/AZERO.md

 ﻿# Notes for Aleph Zero users

-Crunch now support both Aleph Zero chains: use `azero` to connect to mainnet and `tzero` to connet to testnet
+Crunch now support both Aleph Zero chains: use `azero` to connect to mainnet and `tzero` to connect to testnet

 While Aleph Zero evolves, some functionalities may diverge from the standard substrate framework, thus please have the following topics in mind when configuring Crunch for your Flakes.